Would you like to have conversations in English but don’t know what to talk about?

 3. Music

-Discussing music can be a fun and engaging topic.
-It can reveal a lot about someone's personality and interests, and you might even discover some new artists that you’ll love.
+There's music you hate, music you love and music you don’t care about.
+Talk about it.
+You can learn a lot about someone's personality and interests, and you might even discover some new artists that you’ll love.

 Questions: